 Our adaptive instructors are trained to teach and deal with all disabilities and conditions.
 Our small team is extremely experienced and will be able to help you achieve your goals, whether you are getting on skis for the first time or are more experienced athletes who would like to compete.

 We can work with any disability at any level.
 Whether you need a mono ski or you have a child with autism we have the equipment and the instructors ready to help you enjoy your time on the snow.

 If you are unsure as to what you need or just have some questions regarding skiing with your disability then get in touch and we will be able to recommend exactly what you need.

 Our process from home to the snow...

-The equipment available is designed to enable everyone to participation in snow sports regardless of strength or ability.
-Every person that comes through the programme will be assessed before heading onto the snow so we can use the equipment and progression that is most relevant.
+The equipment available is designed to enable everyone to participate in snow sports regardless of their abilities.
+Every skier who comes through the programme will be assessed before heading onto the snow so we can use the equipment and progression that is most relevant.

 On arrival in Zermatt your instructor will meet you to finalise the equipment and progression choices.

 Why come to Zermatt?

 Zermatt is a great place for disabled skiers to get out on the snow and have some fun.
 The equipment you require may determine where your skiing experience starts.